fabarrios/Regression/index.md

 VII Maximum Likelihood Estimation (Barrios)

-## Data manipulation and visualization
+## Data wrangling and visualization
 After loading data in R, the first step is to understand the structure of and format the data is, and restructure its order if needed to use the different R functions and the needed libraries, for the *post hoc* analysis.
 Therefore we will start the course with "tidy" gymnastics, the pipe, filters and funcitons to work with "tibbles" and then visualization with ggplot.